Fufillment/oms-api-php/README.md

 * **ACCESS_TOKEN** - If already created, an access token for your merchant
 * **OMS_ENDPOINT** - The end point for the fulfillment api services you are using (https://api.fulfillment.com)

+Optional Configurations:

+* **JSON_ONLY** - Defaults to false.
+If set to true all responses will be returned as pure JSON as it is from the server.

 There are two ways to configure OMS API

 **Use dotenv**